LiqTech International (NASDAQ:LIQT) Now Covered by StockNews.com

-Analysts at StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Free Report) in a note issued to investors on Friday.
+Investment analysts at StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Get Free Report) in a note issued to investors on Sunday.
 The brokerage set a “sell” rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Free Report) last announced its quarterly earnings data on Thursday, May 11th.
-The company reported ($0.40) EPS for the quarter.
-The firm had revenue of $4.01 million for the quarter.
+LiqTech International (NASDAQ:LIQT – Get Free Report) last posted its earnings results on Thursday, May 11th.
+The company reported ($0.40) earnings per share for the quarter.
 LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.
+The company had revenue of $4.01 million for the quarter.

 About LiqTech International